Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.12.13 - Version 5.12

-- Optimize statistics initialization at startup.
+- Optimize statistics initialization at startup to be in a background task.
 - Fix usage statistics menu item not disabled in tray menu if stats are disabled at startup.
 - Fix buttons position in search event, lunar month and gregorian month windows.
 - Fix file and memory sizes diplayed only in english in usage statistics form.